geleto/cascador-ai/README.md

 ### Your Toolkit for Every Task

-*Cascador-AI* offers a suite of renderers, each tailored to a specific job—whether it’s executing scripts, rendering templates, generating text, or streaming data.
-Built on the Vercel AI SDK, they share a common foundation where each LLM renderer has a corresponding Vercel AI SDK Core function.
+*Cascador-AI* offers a suite of renderers, each tailored to a specific job - whether it’s executing scripts, rendering templates, generating or streaming text and data.
+The LLM renderers (Generate/Stream Object/Text), built on the Vercel AI SDK, share a common foundation where each LLM renderer has a corresponding Vercel AI SDK Core function.

 Let's explore each renderer in detail.